confluentinc/examples/clickstream/docs/index.rst

 ---------------

 .. note::
     The following steps are optional and can be used to verify that the data was loaded properly.
-Otherwise, you can skip to :ref:`Load and View the Clickstream Data in Grafana <view-grafana-docker>`.
+Otherwise, you can skip to :ref:`Load and View the Clickstream Data in Grafana <clickstream-view-grafana>`.

 #.
 Verify that the tables are created.